-Moreover, if the Company fails to complete the Business Combination by the Business Combination Deadline, it will liquidate and distribute the amounts then held in the Escrow Account, after payment of the Company's creditors and settlement of its liabilities, in accordance with the Liquidation Waterfall.
+Moreover, if the Company fails to complete the Business Combination by the Business Combination Deadline, it will liquidate and distribute the amounts then held in the escrow account (the Escrow Account, see Reasons for the Offering and Use of Proceeds - The Escrow Agreement), after payment of the Company's creditors and settlement of its liabilities, in accordance with the Liquidation Waterfall (as defined and further described in the section Reasons for the Offering and Use of Proceeds - Failure to complete the Business Combination).
 In such circumstances, there can be no assurance as to the particular amount or value of the remaining assets at such future time of any such distribution either as a result of costs from an unsuccessful Business Combination or from other factors, including disputes or legal claims which the Company is required to pay out, the cost of the liquidation and dissolution process, applicable tax liabilities or amounts due to third-party creditors.
-Upon distribution of assets in the context of Liquidation, such costs and expenses may, insofar exceeding €1,750,000, result in Ordinary Shareholders receiving less than €10 per Ordinary Share and investors who acquired Ordinary Shares or Warrants after the First Trading Date potentially receiving less than they invested.
+Upon distribution of assets in the context of the (i) dissolvement and liquidation of the Company and (ii) delisting of the Ordinary Shares and Warrants (the

+Liquidation), such costs and expenses may result in Ordinary Shareholders receiving less than €10 per Ordinary Share and Warrant and investors who acquired Ordinary Shares or Warrants after the First Trading Date potentially receiving less than they invested, see also - The closer the Company is to the Liquidation Event, and the fewer remaining funds are available when attempting to complete a Business Combination, the more difficult it will be to negotiate a transaction on favourable terms.

-Even if the Company completes the Business Combination, there is no assurance that any improvements will be successful
+Even if the Company completes the Business Combination, any operating improvements proposed and implemented may not be successful and they may not be effective in increasing the valuation of any business acquired

-There can be no assurance that the Company will be able to propose and implement effective improvements for the target business which the Company completes a Business Combination.
-In addition, even if the Company completes a Business Combination, general economic and market conditions or other factors outside the Company's control could make the Company's operating strategies difficult or impossible to implement.
-A lack or absence of effective improvements to the target business may adversely affect the Company's results of operations, financial condition and prospects and ability to pay dividends to Shareholders.
+The Company may not be able to propose and implement effective operational improvements for the target business with which the Company completes a Business Combination.
+In addition, even if the Company completes a Business Combination, general economic and market conditions or other factors outside the Company's control make the Company's operating strategies difficult or impossible to implement.
+Any failure to implement these operational improvements successfully and/or the failure of the operational improvements to deliver the anticipated benefits could have a material adverse effect on the business, financial condition, results of operations and prospects and ability to pay dividends to Shareholders.